Lateral movement and Amcache: ProgramId pivoting across hosts

 When hash matches over-fit#

 The hash pivot misses rebuilds of the same tool.
-Attackers who recompile their loader before each lateral move have a different hash on every host.
+Attackers who recompile their loader between hosts have a different hash on each.
 For those, fall back to ProgramId.

 The ProgramId pivot#

-ProgramId is more forgiving than Hash — it catches re-compilations that share name/publisher/version even when the binary content differs.
+ProgramId is more forgiving than Hash.
+It catches re-compiles that share name/publisher/version even when binary content differs.
 See Amcache ProgramId explained for how the identity is constructed.

 $badProgramId = '0006fa0b2a9f8a4eb9d7c81e8b1f3c5d3e2a0000ffff'